Xilinx/PYNQ/docs/source/8_iop_code.rst

 | Shared mailbox memory start       = 0x7000
 | Shared mailbox memory size        = 0x1000
 | Shared mailbox Command Address    = 0x7ffc
+|

+A common scenario would be that Python wants to read a value from a PMOD attached device.
+Below is a simple scenario where the Microblaze does that read on behalf of Python.

-i.e. A command will be written from the Pynq environment to the address 0x0x7ffc.
+* Python writes address A to the mailbox command address (0x7ffc).

-The IOP must read this location, decode the command and carry out the required operation.

-If returning a single value (e.g. from python.read() ) it should be written to location 0x7000.

-The Pynq application should then read the value back from here.

-The data area is 0xffc in size (0x1000 - 4 bytes for command address), which could be used for example, to log data.
+* Microblaze sees that non-zero address and performs the read to address A.
+* Microblaze places the data at the mailbox base address (0x7000).
+* Micboblaze writes a zero to the mailbox command address (0x7ffc) to confirm transaction is complete.
+* Python polling on the command address (0x7ffc), sees that the Microblaze has written a zero, signifying read is complete.
+* Python reads the data held at the mailbox base address (0x7000), completing the read.

 IOP Switch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^